 The International 2018 (Results Overview)

 It became known even in spring that Valve moved the tournament from much-loved Seattle to a new city and even to a new country.
-Many fans and players liked Vancouver very much.
+Many Dota 2 players and fans liked Vancouver very much.
 The city has good infrastructure, so it’s totally ready to host such big events.
 Viewers at Rogers Arena created an excellent atmosphere and feverishly cheered for their favorite teams.

-The prize pool of TI8 reached a new record this year and was $25,532,177.
+The International 2018 prize poll reached a new record this year and was $25,532,177.
 This surpasses the sum from the previous year almost by $1M.
 18 world best teams fought for their slice of the money pie and the cherished Aegis of The Immortals from the 15th to 25th of August.

 The Group Stage